• Skip to primary navigation

 Kristi

-You are going to love these baked eggs that are perfect for a quick grab and go breakfast or snack.
-All you need are two basic ingredients and a muffin tin!
+You are going to love how easy it is to make baked eggs in a cupcake pan!
+They are perfect for a quick snack or grab and go breakfast on a busy morning!
+All you need are two basic ingredients, a muffin tin or cupcake pan, and 20 minutes!

 Print Recipe Pin Recipe